 Across to the strait between Paynesville and Raymond Island, and we come across a pod of Burrunan dolphins feeding.
 There are about 20, circling with their young, obviously chasing a school of baitfish.
 They are such beautiful creatures, only recognised as a separate species in 2011.
 They head off in front of us, right up the strait, to the delight of kids playing along the shoreline.

+We decide to take a walk at Raymond Island… after all there are lots of koalas there.
+We dodge the ferry and walk a bit.
 There must be 10 to 15 koala right amongst the houses!
 There’s a koala trail, which points to prime koala sites, in case you can’t spot any.
-However, we find them hard to miss, their tell tale eucalyptus scented droppings are a real giveaway.
+However, we find them hard to miss, their tell-tale eucalyptus scented droppings are a real giveaway.
 It would be easy to assume the animals were indigenous to the area, there are plenty of photos of them on beacons, but 11 male and 31 female koalas were released there in 1953.
 This number had grown to about 300 in 2010… way too many for such a small area.
 Different methods of control have been tried over the years, including birth control measures and relocation, but the vegetation is clearly showing signs of stress.

 Next stop, Loch Sport.
 Now we are out into Lake Victoria, a long body of water that sits behind the sand dunes of the Ninety Mile Beach.
 Loch Sport has Lake Victoria on one side, and Lake Reeve to the south.
 Like Lakes Entrance, it’s a real beach town.
 It was one of the last towns in Victoria to receive electricity, 1980- so it is pretty isolated!
 Access is by boat, or by car from Sale via Longford, a trip of almost 60km.